mdahllof/audiobookstyle/README.md

 **Supplementary material for an article by Karl Berglund and Mats Dahllöf (Uppsala University)**

-Exploing differences in stylistic properties (mainly among bestsellers and beststreamers).
+Exploring differences in stylistic properties (mainly among bestsellers and beststreamers).

 Python code is located in `./src/`